Joe Bergeron's Astronomy

 Stowaway on the mount.
 Even with an autoguider, stars tended to

-that it wasn't not doing much work.
+it wasn't doing much work.

-I recently solved these
+I solved these problems

 around 0.75", while the total RMS hovers around 1".
 This